Professional Improvement Programs

 Periodic Multi-Year Review (PMYR)

-Fellowships will be awarded to 12 senior lecturers or senior lecturer IIs annually through a competitive application process.
+Fellowships will be awarded to 12 non-tenure track faculty annually through a competitive application process.
 The Fellowship provides a one-semester release for professional improvement activities that directly relate to the faculty member’s job responsibilities and/or advance important initiatives for their department or college.
 A call for applications typically occurs every fall semester.

 Internal Research Funding Opportunities